Get your Instant Video Cost Calculator now!

 Data that, when used wisely, can help you figure out and resolve issues that might hinder the full potential of your video strategy.

-By now, you probably have a solid grasp of the essential metrics you should pay attention to when it comes to your YouTube channel analytics.
-But before you go, we also wanted to tackle a few frequently asked questions relating to YouTube channel pages and YouTube browse features.
+By now, you probably have a solid grasp of the essential metrics you should pay attention to when it comes to YouTube insights.
+But before you go, I also wanted to tackle a few frequently asked questions relating to YouTube channel pages.

 So, when you see “browse features” in your traffic metrics, it means that that video view was generated from one of those channels.